FamilySearch/familysearch-javascript-sdk/README.md

 Please comment your changes.

 Please create editable examples for your changes on jsFiddle.net.

-Many of the existing examples on jsFiddle are in the DallanQ namespace; put your examples in your own namespace.
-In the near future we will use Facebook's Huxley project to create end-to-end (integration) tests from the examples on jsFiddle, so they will serve two purposes simultaneously: as human-readable examples and as end-to-end tests.
+In the future we might use Facebook's Huxley project to create end-to-end (integration) tests from the examples on jsFiddle, so they will serve two purposes simultaneously: as human-readable examples and as end-to-end tests.
 (There is a proof-of-concept in the huxley directory.)